 What is the total recovery time?
 The average patients' total breast lift recovery time is 3-6 months, with incisions taking a year or longer to fade.
 Total recovery time will vary depending on the specific procedure or combination of procedures you had.
 A breast lift with augmentation quite common, and the body's adjustment to the breast implants can take as long as 3 months.
 A breast lift alone may take a little less time to completely recover.
 The most important thing to remember is that breast lift scars will take longer to heal in terms of appearance.
 Scars get better with time and in some cases may take up to one year for optimal result.
-Dr. Cruise uses specialized techniques during surgery and tapes the incisions after surgery to ensure the best chance of healing in a manner that results in the least visible scarring possible.
+Joseph T Cruise, MD uses specialized techniques during surgery and tapes the incisions after surgery to ensure the best chance of healing in a manner that results in the least visible scarring possible.

 WHAT TO EXPECT AS YOU RECOVER

 - Immediately after surgery, some patients feel groggy or nauseous.
 These feeling normally subside by the next day.

 - Many patients experience some pain for the first 3-4 days and soreness for the first 2 weeks

 - Most of the time the breasts are very swollen and tight for the six week.
 Do not be concerned as they will drop with time.
 At your follow up appointment Joseph T Cruise, MD will show you how to massage them to make sure you positioning is appropriate.
 The body heals asymmetrically.
 One breast might be swollen, hurt more and appear higher or lower than the other, this is completely natural.

 - Swelling and bruising usually clears up within 2 weeks.